pingcap/docs-tidb-operator/en/backup-to-gcs-using-br.md

 * `.spec.metadata.namespace`: The namespace where the `Backup` CR is located.
 * `.spec.tikvGCLifeTime`: The temporary `tikv_gc_lifetime` time setting during the backup.
 Defaults to 72h.

-    Before the backup begins, if the `tikv_gc_lifetime` in the TiDB cluster is smaller than the `spec.tikvGCLifeTime` set by the user, TiDB Operator adjusts `tikv_gc_lifetime` to `spec.tikvGCLifeTime`.
-This operation makes sure that the backup data is not garbage collected by TiKV.
+    Before the backup begins, if the `tikv_gc_lifetime` setting in the TiDB cluster is smaller than `spec.tikvGCLifeTime` set by the user, TiDB Operator adjusts the value of `tikv_gc_lifetime` to the value of `spec.tikvGCLifeTime`.
+This operation makes sure that the backup data is not garbage-collected by TiKV.

-    After the backup, whether the backup is successful or not, if the previous `tikv_gc_lifetime` is smaller than `.spec.tikvGCLifeTime`, TiDB Operator will try to set `tikv_gc_lifetime` to the previous value.
+    After the backup, no matter whether the backup is successful or not, as long as the previous `tikv_gc_lifetime` is smaller than `.spec.tikvGCLifeTime`, TiDB Operator will try to set `tikv_gc_lifetime` to the previous value.

-    In extreme cases, if TiDB Operator fails to access the database, TiDB Operator cannot automatically recover the value of `tikv_gc_lifetime` and thinks the backup fails.
+    In extreme cases, if TiDB Operator fails to access the database, TiDB Operator cannot automatically recover the value of `tikv_gc_lifetime` and treats the backup as failed.
 At this time, you can view `tikv_gc_lifetime` of the current TiDB cluster using the following statement:

     {{< copyable "sql" >}}